SixArm/unix-shell-script-kit/README.md

 ### Unavailable

-Unavailable: A service is unavailable.
+A service is unavailable.
 This can occur if a support program or file does not exist.
 This can also be used as a catchall message when something you wanted to do does not work, but you do not know why.